BurkovBA/BurkovBA.github.io/content/blog/2023-09-21-1/index.md

 orthogonal to $d_{(0)}$ and $e_{(1)}$ is A-orthogonal to $d_{(0)}$.
 Image from J.R.
 Schewchuk.</center>

 So, we correct the gradient direction by subtracting $d_{i}$ with some coefficient to A-orthogonalize $d_{i+1}$ and $d_{i}$:

+TODO: show why only one beta remains and other betas are 0!

 $d_{i+1} = - r_{i+1} + \beta_k \sum \limits_k^{i} d_{k}$